 Though the course of time, Chris Cornell has done what many rock legends have not.
 Since the beginning of his career, he has been involved with the bands Soundgarden, Audioslave, Temple of the Dog, and Alice Mudgarden.
-In addition, Cornell has enjoyed a successful solo career and has contributed music to movie soundtracks.
-Because of his versatility as an artist and his powerful voice, Cornell has excelled over time and still impresses fans with his music.
+In addition, Chris Cornell has enjoyed a successful solo career and has contributed music to movie soundtracks.
+Because of his versatility as an artist and his powerful voice, Chris Cornell has excelled over time and still impresses fans with his music.
 Stardom wasn't assured for this grunge-rock legend from Seattle, however.
 Chris Cornell had to fight for his success, and it all began in the 1980s.

-After the breakup of Soundgarden, Cornell released a solo album called Euphoria Morning.
+After the breakup of Soundgarden, Chris Cornell released a solo album called Euphoria Morning.
 The musician's incredible vocal range earned him yet another Grammy Award nomination for the single "Can't Change Me."
-Further, Chris Cornell contributed to two movie soundtracks for the first time.
+Further, Cornell contributed to two movie soundtracks for the first time.
 "Sunshower" appeared on the soundtrack for Great Expectations and "Mission 2000" was on the soundtrack for Mission: Impossible II.
 In 2001 the remnants of Rage Against The Machine were searching for a new lead singer and Chris Cornell was suggested as a possible replacement.
 After playing together, the group of rock metal musicians decided that they made an incredible team.
 The band dubbed themselves Audioslave and began recording music together.
 In 2002, Audioslave was released, the group's self-titled first album.
 The group didn't release another album until three years later.
 Audioslave's next two albums were Out of Exile and Revelations; though the band toured after the release of the second album, they took a break after the third to allow Cornell to work on a theme song for Casino Royale.
 Chris Cornell is the first male musician to write and record the theme song for a James Bond movie, and the theme ("You Know My Name") was a hit.
-Audioslave never came back from that break.
+As for Audioslave, it never came back from that break.
 The band officially broke up in 2007; Cornell cited personality conflicts and musical differences as his reason for leaving the band.